BhanuPrakashPebbeti/BhanuPrakashPebbeti/README.md

 ## About me
 I'm an undergrad pursuing Electronics and Communication Engineering at National Institute of Technology, Calicut.
 Deep Learning practitioner.
-Intrested in AI and Robotics.

 - 🔭 I’m currently working on Multi Task Learning
 - 💬 Ask me about **ML, DL**